 DURING THIS TIME OF THE COVID-19 PANDEMIC, IT IS EVEN MORE IMPORTANT THAT YOU KNOW THAT AT ST. CHRISTOPHER’S YOU HAVE A PLACE TO BELONG.
 I HOPE THAT YOU WILL READ THE FOLLOWING LETTER BECAUSE IT WILL TELL YOU WHO WE ARE DURING THIS TIME WHEN WE CANNOT PHYSICALLY BE PRESENT WITH ONE ANOTHER.
 DURING THIS TIME OF PHYSICAL DISTANCING, WE ARE FINDING WAYS TO MAKE BELONGING AND THE WELCOME OF CHRIST A REALITY STILL SO THAT WE DO NOT LOSE THE UNIQUE QUALITIES OF THIS PARISH.
 PLEASE JOIN US.

 We are live-streaming Sunday worship every week.
 You can come to the home page of the website and it will be posted there.
 On that homepage, you will also be given links in case you would like to use YouTube or Facebook.
 We begin at 10:15 a.m. with Prelude Music, followed by the celebration of the Liturgy.

-On November 21, 2018, we celebrated the seventh anniversary of The Reverend Doctor Mary Ann Brown Mertz, Rector.
+On November 21, 2020, we celebrated the ninth anniversary of The Reverend Doctor Mary Ann Brown Mertz, Rector.

 As I began my time at St. Christopher’s, this reading from Ephesians was read on my first Sunday here.
 It has become a defining scripture for ministry in this parish and is truer today than it was on that first day in November, 2011.